ricky26/rust-mega-drive/README.md

 ### Building LLVM
 This is a more in-depth approach to building a Motorola 68000 compatible Rust/LLVM toolchain.
-You can skip these instructions if you used Docker as the main build tool
+You can skip these instructions if you used Docker as the main build tool.
 1. Checkout the `llvm-12` branch from the
 [LLVM project fork](https://github.com/ricky26/llvm-project).